mkoskim/mawejs/README.md

 enter a comma-separated list of tags.
 There is also a tag view in the right panel.
 Clicking a tag will make scenes containing that tag visible, and fold all the others.

-# What MaweJS is?
+## What MaweJS is?

-In short, MaweJS is externally unstructured editor, and internally structured editor.
+In short, MaweJS is externally unstructured editor (like Notepad, Word or Googledocs), and internally structured editor (like yWriter, Scrivener and Manuscript).

 # Writing with MaweJS